 “You know,” he started out.
-“Every one of our guests who’ve spent day or two here told us they regret not staying longer.”
+“Every one of our guests who’ve spent a day or two here has told us they regret not staying longer.”

-I’d feared this to be the case ahead of time, of course — it’s practically a guarantee when it comes to me and travel — but we had so much we wanted to see in New England and so little time with which to see it in.
+I’d feared this to be the case ahead of time, of course, but we had so much we wanted to see in New England and so little time with which to see it in.
 I’d hoped two nights would be enough for us to get a feel for the park before moving on, but after being directed towards the enormous map showcasing the wealth of trails in the area, I already knew we were going to leave with a promise to return in the future.

 As Dave and I gaped up at the detailed map on the wall, Steve began to reel off his favourite parts of the park.
 Which trails had yet to be discovered by tourists; where to climb to get a good overview of the park; the toughest hike with the most rewarding views; the flattest trail that’d be good for unfit travellers.